Jusuf Kalla: Early life

-Kalla was born on 15 May 1942 in Watampone, now sits in South Sulawesi.
+Kalla was born on 15 May 1942 in Watampone, which now sits in South Sulawesi.
 His parents were Hadji Kalla, a local businessman and Athirah, a woman who sold Buginese silk for a living.
 He was the second of 10 children.

 After completing school, Kalla attended Hasanuddin University in Makassar.
-At university he became active in the Indonesian Student Action Front (KAMI), a student organization which supported General Suharto in his bid to gain power from President Sukarno.
+At the university, he became active in the Indonesian Student Action Front (KAMI), a student organization which supported General Suharto in his bid to gain power from President Sukarno.
 Kalla was elected as chair of South Sulawesi branch of KAMI.
 He showed interest in a political career, becoming a member of the Regional People's Representative Council (DPRD) and chairman of the Youth Division of Golkar when it was still organised under a Joint Secretariat (Sekretariat Bersama or Sekber) format.

 Businessman

 In 1967 Kalla graduated from the Economics Faculty at Hasanuddin University.
 The economic situation was bleak at the time and his father, Hadji Kalla, considered shutting down the family business, NV Hadji Kalla.
 Instead, Kalla decided to take over the firm.
 Putting aside his political activities, in 1968 Kalla became CEO of NV Hadji Kalla while his father became chairman.
 In the beginning the business only had one employee and business was slow.
 Kalla's mother assisted by trading silk and running a small transportation business with three buses.
 Over time the business grew and became quite successful.
 NV Hadji Kalla expanded from the export-import trading business into other sectors (hotels, infrastructure construction, car dealerships, aerobridges, shipping, real estate, transportation, a shrimp farm, oil palm, and telecommunications).
 In addition to being CEO of NV Hadji Kalla, Kalla was also CEO of various subsidiaries of the firm.
-In 1977, Kalla graduated from INSEAD, an international business school in Fontainebleau, south of Paris.
 "NV Hadji Kalla" is now known as the Kalla Group and is one of the leading business groups in Indonesia, especially in Eastern Indonesia.

+In 1977, Kalla graduated from INSEAD, in France.